-Strong leaders will have great communication skills and resonate with their team members on a personal level.
+Strong leaders will have great communication skills and leadership attributes that resonate with their team members on a personal level.
 This will allow them to gauge their performance and work ethic.

 No doubt we’ve all had some type of boss that continuously talks down to us or yells the second they get in the room.
 It makes for a very unpleasant workplace.

 Here are five traits that you should never possess if you want to be an effective leader:

 1. You think you know it all (when in fact you don’t).

 4. You lie and gossip about other coworkers.

 5. You expect nothing but perfection (whether it’s for yourself or your subordinates).

 What is the Most Difficult Job of a Leader?

 There’s no doubt that being a good leader is hard work.
 There’s a lot to manage and oversee.
 But what happens when a team member’s performance continuously slips?

 In my experience, having to let someone go is without a doubt the worst part of being a leader.
 It’s not a topic that gets brought up a lot, and for good reason.
 It’s a very awkward situation to be in.